Apoorva-lokhande/DevSecOps-Internship/docs/SCA.md

+***Objective***

+The aim of this section is to explain the software composition of DVNA using SCA tools in a Jenkins pipeline and solve the 5th point of the [Problem Statement](https://devsecops-report.netlify.app/problem-statements/).

 # What is SCA?

 Software composition analysis (SCA) is an automated process that identifies the open source software in a codebase.
 This analysis is performed to evaluate security, license compliance, and code quality.